antonbashir/dart/runtime/vm/service/service_extension.md

 ```
 class HttpProfileResponseData {
-  // The series of redirects this connection has been through.
+  // Returns the series of redirects this connection has been through.
   //
-  // The list will be empty if no redirects were followed.
-Redirects will be
+  // The list will be empty if no redirects were followed. redirects will be
   // updated both in the case of an automatic and a manual redirect.
   map<string, dynamic>[] redirects;

   // Cookies set by the server (from the 'set-cookie' header).
-  string[] cookies [optional];
+  string[] cookies;

   // Information about the client connection.
   map<string, dynamic> connectionInfo [optional];

-  // The client response headers.
+  // Returns the client response headers.
-  map<string, dynamic> headers [optional];
+  map<string, dynamic> headers;

   // The compression state of the response.
   //
   // This specifies whether the response bytes were compressed when they were
   // received across the wire and whether callers will receive compressed or
   // uncompressed bytes when they listed to this response's byte stream.
-  string compressionState [optional];
+  string compressionState;

-  // The reason phrase associated with the status code.
+  // Returns the reason phrase associated with the status code.
-  string reasonPhrase [optional];
+  string reasonPhrase;

-  // Whether the status code is one of the normal redirect codes.
+  // Returns whether the status code is one of the normal redirect codes.
-  bool isRedirect [optional];
+  bool isRedirect;

   // The persistent connection state returned by the server.
-  bool persistentConnection [optional];
+  bool persistentConnection;

-  // The content length of the response body, in bytes.
+  // Returns the content length of the response body.
   //
   // Returns -1 if the size of the response body is not known in advance.
-  int contentLength [optional];
+  int contentLength;

-  // The status code.
+  // Returns the status code.
-  int statusCode [optional];
+  int statusCode;

-  // The time at which the initial response was received, represented as
+  // The time at which the initial response was received, in microseconds.
-  // microseconds since the "Unix epoch".
-  int startTime [optional];
+  int startTime;

-  // The time at which the response was completed, represented as
+  // The time at which the response was completed, in microseconds.
-  // microseconds since the "Unix epoch".
   int endTime [optional];

   // The error associated with the failed request.